Frenulum breve: Treatment

 The condition may be treated with stretching exercises and steroid creams.
 It also may be treated with surgery.
 There are several different techniques to treat this condition.
 Threading a suture through the lower membrane, and then tying a tight knot around the frenulum itself is a procedure that minimises invasive action.
 After a few days the frenulum will weaken and eventually break apart to allow the prepuce to fully retract.
 Other procedures involve the cutting of the skin and require the use of sutures to help in the healing process.
 Alternatively, it may be treated by a reparative plastic surgery operation called a frenuloplasty, or by complete circumcision including resection of the frenulum (frenectomy).
-An alternative method that does not require stitches (sutures) is the "pull and burn" method, where high-frequency electrical current is used to destroy the sort and tight frenulum.
+An alternative method that does not require stitches (sutures) is the "pull and burn" method, where high-frequency electrical current is used to destroy the short and tight frenulum.
 This method may circumvent common complications such as frenular artery ligation and subsequent stenosis of the urethral meatus or creation of skin tags and suture remnants that create a poor cosmetic result.